LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 # Student Data

-Attendance records, grades, and other progress indicators can be found in Canvas and repl.it classroom.
+Attendance records, grades, and other progress indicators can be found in Canvas and GitHub classroom.
 Each data point has a specific use.

-Remember that Canvas, not repl.it, is the source of truth in regards to the student's status in the class.
+Remember that Canvas, not replit.com, is the source of truth in regards to the student's status in the class.

 ## Data Stored in Canvas